MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/controlling-and-reporting/asset-fault-control.md

 ---

-# Asset fault control
+# Asset fault analysis

 In Asset Management, you can analyze asset fault registrations to get an overview of the total number of faults registered during a specific period.
 Fault registrations can be analyzed from different perspectives, for example with focus on assets, asset types, functional locations, fault symptoms, or fault types.

-1. Click **Asset management** > **Inquiries** > **Asset fault** > **Asset fault control**.
+1. Click **Asset management** > **Inquiries** > **Asset fault** > **Asset fault analysis**.

-2. Click **Object fault control** > **Select faults**.

-3. If you want to limit the search, you can select specific objects, fault dates, fault causes, and fault remedies on the **Records to include** FastTab.

-4. You can use the **Level** field to indicate how detailed you want the fault control lines to be regarding functional locations.
-For example, if you insert the number "1" in the field, and you have a multi-level functional location hierarchy, all object fault control lines for a functional location will be shown on the top level, and therefore the hours on a line may be added up from functional locations located at a lower level.
-If you insert the number "0" in the **Level** field, you will see a detailed result showing all object fault control lines on all the functional location level to which they are related.
+2. In the **Asset fault analysis calculation** dialog, you can use the **Level** field to indicate how detailed you want the asset fault lines to be regarding functional locations.
+For example, if you insert the number "1" in the field, and you have a multi-level functional location structure, all asset fault lines for a functional location will be shown on the top level, and therefore the hours on a line may be added up from functional locations located at a lower level.
+If you insert the number "0" in the **Level** field, you will see a detailed result showing all asset fault lines on all the functional location level to which they are related.

+3. If you want to limit the search, you can select specific assets, fault dates, fault causes, and fault remedies on the **Records to include** FastTab.

-5. Click **OK** to start the calculation.
+4. Click **OK** to start the calculation.

-6. Click **Edit**.

-7. On the **Object fault control** tab, click one or more buttons in the **Group by...** action pane groups to display the detail level you want to see.
+5. On the **Asset fault analysis** tab, click one or more buttons in the **Group by...** action pane groups to display the detail level you want to see.
 Activated buttons are highlighted.
-You can activate or deactivate a button by clicking on it.
+You can activate or deactivate a button by clicking on it..

-8. On the **Object fault control** tab, click **Update**.
+6. Click **Update calculations** to show your selections on the screen.

+7. Activate or deactivate buttons as required, and click **Update calculations** to update the screen.

 >[!NOTE]
 >Every time you activate or deactivate buttons in the **Group by...** action pane groups, remember to click the **Update** button after you have changed the selections.
 This is required because a large amount of data is processed as you are recalculating fault probability.